The GlobalSolutions

 Docker CE Powered by GlobalSolutions

-Docker CE is the open-source container platform that lets you package, ship, and run applications in lightweight containers.
-At GlobalSolutions we have hardened the Docker Community Edition image, pre-configured it for production use, and made it instantly deployable on AWS EC2.
+Docker CE is the open-source container platform that lets you package, ship, and run applications in lightweight, portable containers.
+At GlobalSolutions, we have hardened the Docker Community Edition image, pre-configured it for production use, and made it instantly deployable on AWS EC2.

 Accessing Your AMI from AWS Marketplace